 To begin with, the design is much different from the old one.
 There are no longer those thick white bezels, and it’s much more up to date and in line with the Pro models.
 You won’t get the Touch Bar, but you do get Touch ID, as well as Apple’s latest Butterfly keyboard.
 You’ll also get the massive Force Touch trackpad that’s very accurate.
 And all of this is packed inside a chassis that weighs a mere 2.75 pounds for a 13” model.
-Rounding out the build is a Retina display, albeit without True Tone, but it’s still accurate and a pleasure to use.
+Rounding out the build is a Retina display with True Tone.
 Oh, and you’ve got two Thunderbolt 3 ports at the side.

 On the inside, you get a dual-core 8th generation Intel Core i5.
 It runs at 1.6GHz, and instead of a discrete graphics card, it comes with its own UHD Graphics 617.
 Add to that 8GB of RAM and a 256GB SSD, and you’ll round out the build.
 Now, this is not a powerhouse, but when you consider all the optimizations we spoke about in terms of software, it’s still a great option if you’re on a budget, or want something even lighter.

 Apple MacBook 12”